Things To Think About Before Purchasing Proxies

 The second type, SOCKS proxies, is useful for a variety of applications.
 This is because they aren’t designed for a specific protocol, granting greater flexibility.

-SOCKs proxies don’t have access to the data they are handling.
+SOCKS proxies don’t have access to the data they are handling.
 Therefore, they are unable to read it like HTTP proxies can.

 Because they don’t make any changes to the data, they have a lower failure rate due to misreading or misdirecting your requests.
 Additionally, as they don’t take the time to encrypt your data, they operate at the highest speed possible.